aeibby/OS_HW4/README.md

 ```

 ## 3. Issues & Limitations
 We seem to encounter a big performance lag in the single-threading and multi-threading.
 It seems to take alot more of time in the multi-thread as compared to a single-thread.
+Also, input validation must be highly kept.
+We are assuming that the input values for thread_num, minimum_size, file_name, and dir_path are valid and within acceptable ranges.
+Without it, it may lead to unexpected behavior or crashes if invalid inputs are provided.

 ## 4. Contact Information
 21900673 Jung Eunchong (21900673@handong.ac.kr)